KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 ## Local AI Architecture

-Version `1.1.15` keeps the local AI layer on-device by default while expanding the surrounding browser runtime with broader accessibility, startup, installer, and media-tool refinements.
+Version `1.1.16` keeps the local AI layer on-device by default while carrying forward the broader accessibility, startup, installer, and media-tool refinements from `1.1.15` and smoothing the `AI & Diagnostics` panel behavior.

 The current AI runtime includes: